wribeiiro/drreinao-icons/README.md

 To install and to get the powerful of this extension, just run the following command:

+This plugin was based in this project.
+[Cage Icons](https://github.com/GabeStep/cage-icons)

 ```sh
 ext install drreinao-icons
 ```